mjenior/promptpal/README.md

 qual : str
     Image quality for Dall-e output
     Default is standard
-iterations : int
-    Number of responses to generate and parse for highest quality Default is 1 key : str
+key : str
     User-specific OpenAI API key.
     Default looks for pre-set OPENAI_API_KEY environmental variable.